kimjoar/writings/alpha/step-by-step-modules.md

 Step by step to Backbone.js &mdash; Modules with Require.js
 ===========================================================

-** THIS IS NOT READY YET! **

-TODO

-* Push app to Heroku, fix links

 In [my last step by step article][stepbystep] I took a piece of regular jQuery-based JavaScript code and transformed it into Backbone using Models, Collections, Views and Events.
-In this blog post I'll build on the code, and step by step introduce Require.js modules.
+In this blog post I'll build on the code and step by step introduce Require.js modules.
 We'll finish off with creating a production ready version of the code, minified into a single JavaScript file.